 Remember how I said that my mom and dad taught me a long time ago that we can’t out-give God?
 God has shown me this to be true over and over again.

 Sometimes those gifts are tangible and come in the form of groceries.
 Sometimes the gift comes in the form of joy.
 Joy deep, down in my soul that makes the day better and brighter.

 Such goodness could only come from a good, good Father.
 He gives us gifts and talents so that we can give them away, making a difference just by loving our neighbor and doing what God has put right in front of us each day.

-Ideas for Spreading Joy on Your Birthday Week
+More Ideas for Blessing Others on Your Birthday

 - New mom- bless someone by baking cookies, gathering pampering supplies, and treats for her kids

 - Teachers- buy a gift card and have your child make him/her a special note